 The best states to move to in the US

-Regions of the United States differ greatly in living standards, environmental conditions, and the presence of Russian-speaking diaspora.
-The most attractive US states and cities for immigrants from Russia, Ukraine, and Belarus are as follows:
+Regions of the United States differ greatly in living standards and environmental conditions.
+The most attractive US states and cities for immigrants:

 - California.
 A multicultural state with many immigrants, including many former residents of the Soviet Union.
 California attracts with its warm climate and stable economic situation.
 Here is the famous Stanford University, and the average salary reaches 50,000-60,000 USD per year.
 The only drawback is the high cost of living (estimated costs per month without housing are around 1500 USD) and real estate, especially in densely populated Los Angeles or San Francisco.